 HOW TO GET TO CÁDIZ

 Cádiz is located on the coast in southwest Spain, 121 kilometres from Seville.
-With Spain’s excellent high-speed train network, and several airports nearby, getting to Cádiz is very easy.
+With Spain’s excellent high-speed train network and several airports nearby, getting to Cádiz is very easy.

 Cádiz is within easy proximity of 3 international airports.

-TRAIN
+BY TRAIN

-Cádiz is on one of Spain’s high-speed train services called Alvia, which connects the major cities in Andalucía with Madrid.
-Average journey time from Madrid to Cádiz is 4 hours and 30 minutes (fastest journey is 3 hours 55 minutes).
+The average journey time from Madrid to Cádiz is 4 hours and 30 minutes (the fastest journey is 3 hours 55 minutes).
 There are 3-5 services daily.

 The mainline from Madrid to Cádiz also stops in other popular Andalusian destinations including Córdoba, Seville and Jerez.
-If you’re planning a trip to the region, collecting several cities, read our guide to Córdoba and our guide to Seville.

-WHEN TO VISIT CÁDIZ
+WHEN TO VISIT CÁDIZ?

 As a city completely surrounded by sea, the temperatures in Cádiz are more moderate than inland.
 In winter, the average is around 13°C (55°F) while summer highs average about 28°C (82°F).